Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-- Shed tears.
-Purge and holler and wail and no one judges you!
+- Shed tears as you purge and holler and wail - and no one is there to judge you!

-- Snakes shed skin when they have to grow bigger; what can you shed to enlarge your self?
+Snakes shed skin when they have to grow bigger.
+What can you shed to enhance and expand your self?

 Scrutinize your surroundings

 on a solo hiking trail

-- What do you want to focus on in the great outdoors that you never seem to have time for when you're hiking in a group?
+What do you want to focus on in the great outdoors that you never seem to have time for when you're hiking in a group?

 - Get off the ant trail of every day life and follow a trail into mystery and who knows what adventures.

 - Be open to surprise!
-It is a wise teacher and may hold up a mirror to yourself.
+It is a wise teacher and may hold up a mirror to yourself when you're alone on the trail.

-- I want to get better at off trail navigation, wild crafting, and survival skills.... what's on your list?
+- Get better at off trail navigation, wild crafting, backcountry cooking, survival skills.... what's on your list?

 - By being alone, you put a little more pressure on yourself to get it just right.

 - And there are no distractions pulling you away when you're immersed in a subject and the hours are just flowing by.

-- There is a time honored tradition of turning to Nature to find one's path through life by connecting with a higher power.
+There is a time honored tradition of turning to Nature to find one's path through life by connecting with a higher power.
 Call it what you will.

-- Think of your time alone as hiking on unseen trails as your feet fall upon the trails on your map.
+- Think of your time alone as hiking on unseen "within" trails as your feet fall upon the trails clearly visible on your map.

 - Or a good dose of Nature Therapy!